The 37 Factors Leading to a Purified State

 - Our minds – actually to be "me"

-Gelug Prasangika explains these four misconceptions in terms of incorrectly imaging that "I" exist as a findable, self-sufficiently knowable "me."
+Gelug Prasangika explains these four misconceptions in terms of incorrectly imagining that "I" exist as a findable, self-sufficiently knowable "me."

 To gain an exceptionally perceptive state of vipashyana through the four close placements of mindfulness, we analyze the four in terms of the characteristics common to them all and then in terms of their individual characteristics.